 Having the script reviewed

 Your appealed script will be sent to an examiner to re-mark.
 This examiner will be different from the person who originally marked your script.
 However, the same marking system will be used.
 It is possible to view the new marks after the paper has been rechecked.
+Remember that an appeal aims to ensure that your work has been marked fairly – your result may stay the same or be upgraded or downgraded after an appeal.

 When will I know the result?

-The results of the leaving cert appeal should be available by the end of September.
+The results of the Leaving Cert appeal should be available by the end of September.
 This means that the college year may have started by the time you receive the results of your appeal.
 There is a chance your first choice of course could offer you a place after your receive your new results, but it may also be full at that stage.
 If you are successful and receive a place on your desired course, you will likely have only missed the first one to two weeks of the course.

 You may also be able to defer for a year meaning the college will hold your place on the course until the following year.